Tel Nof Airbase: First Israeli fighter aircraft

 During the Arab–Israeli War on 29 May 1948, the first four fighter aircraft Avia S-199 of the first squadron 101 "First Fighter" of the new Israeli Air Force (IAF) took off from here for their first mission, an attack on the Ad Halom Bridge in the eastern outskirts of Ashdod, which was in the hands of Egyptian troops, who advanced on Tel Aviv.
-Important was less the modest military success of this operation – one plane was shot down – than the shock to the Egyptian soldiers when they saw with their own eyes that Israel now had an Air Force with the Star of David on it (see photo of plaque in gallery below).
+Important was less the modest military success of the operation itself – one plane was shot down – than the shock to the Egyptian soldiers when they saw with their own eyes that Israel now had an Air Force – with the Star of David on its wings and fuselage (see photo of plaque in gallery below).
 The advance was delayed, and this gave the Israeli army (IDF) enough time to bring in troops and stop it.

 On 17 August 1948, Ekron Airbase (later Tel Nof Airbase) was officially and ceremoniously opened.
 Hatzor Airbase and Ramat David Airbase taken over from the British soon followed.
 After the Avia S-199 – imported from Czechoslovakia and a replica of the Messerschmitt Bf 109 made out of parts left over from German war production – additional fighter aircraft were acquired from the stocks of the former Allies, such as the British Supermarine Spitfire and the North American P-51 Mustang.
 The IAF Flight Academy, which was initially based at Camp Sirkin east of Petah Tikva, was established at Tel Nof in 1955 until it was relocated to the then newly built Hatzerim Airbase in 1966, where it still is today.